Inbank - Financial Platforms

 The real problem

-The core issue was not inconsistency, but conflicting systems.
+The core issue was not the lack of components, but the dispersion of decisions.

 My Role